dhellmann/pymotw-3/source/getopt/index.rst

 .. module:: getopt
     :synopsis: Command line option parsing

-:Purpose: Command line option parsing

-The :mod:`getopt` module is the original command line option parser that supports the conventions established by the Unix function :func:`getopt`.
+The :mod:`getopt` module is the original command line option parser that supports the conventions established by the UNIX function :func:`getopt`.
 It parses an argument sequence, such as :data:`sys.argv` and returns a sequence of tuples containing (option, argument) pairs and a sequence of non-option arguments.